 Teaching opportunities exist at KIPP!

-What is it like to each at KIPP?
+What is it like to teach at KIPP?
 KIPP prioritizes and invests in unparalleled professional development, so you can improve your craft and grow at every stage of your career.
 With access to resources and support from colleagues across the nation, you’re never alone.

 In the classroom, your creativity is encouraged and embraced.
 Deliver rigorous academic instruction and character development in a way that excites your students and meets their unique needs.
 We believe every student will learn if given the opportunity.

 It’s more than a job.
 We’re here to work hard.
 Be nice.
 And, never stop learning.
 Teaching at KIPP is like nothing else.

 This section of the page contains a carousel that visually displays 1 testimonial slide at a time.
 For screen reader users, these slides appear in a list below.
 The next and previous buttons only affect how these slides are shown visually, but do not affect what screen readers read, since all the slides are always shown to these users.

 A student's brain is like a sponge, and it is our duty as teachers to imprint a positive tattoo on that brain of: joy, curiosity, grit, and love.